Adjusting for Incomplete Baseline Covariates in Randomized Controlled Trials: A Cross-World Imputation Framework: A cross-world imputation (CWI) framework

-We propose a novel imputation framework called the \textit{cross-world imputation} (CWI), which includes the methods reviewed in Section \ref{subsec: missing} as special cases.
+We propose a novel theoretical imputation framework called the \textit{cross-world imputation}, which includes the methods reviewed in Section \ref{subsec: missing} as special cases and facilitates the efficiency comparison between the reviewed strategies.
 We name this procedure CWI because it allows for different imputation values when estimating different potential outcome means.
 For the purpose of this article, we focus on linear adjustment; we leave non-linear adjustment as future work.
 For CWI, we only consider adjusting for the imputed $\bmX$, but not the missingness indicators $\bmR$.
-For treatment arm $t, t=1,\dots, k$, the steps for CWI are as follows: